IUDataStructuresCourse/course-web-page-fall-2023/proj3-routing-wires.md

 wires.
 These already-in-use parts are called obstacles.
 Each obstacle is a rectangular region of the grid.
 You will be given a list of pairs of coordinates and your task is to connect each pair with a wire.
-A coordinate is a pair of integers, with the first being the horizontal distance from the left edge of the grid, and the second being the vertical distance from the top edge of the grid.
+A coordinate is a pair of integers, with the first being the row number, and the second being the column number.
 A wire is a list of grid points.
 Wires may not cross one another.
 In addition to connecting all the pairs, your goal is to minimize the aggregate lengths of *all the wires* and to minimize the execution time of your